Living with Eczema

 Easing Eczema symptoms

-The treatment of eczema is similar in people of all races and ethnicities.
+Eczema treatment is similar in people of all races and ethnicities.
 Goals of treatment include relieving itch and hydrating to help restore the skin moisture barrier.
 Everyday treatment tips include:

 Limit showers to 15 minutes using lukewarm water.